-Kane brings 18 years of coaching experience and an impressive list of accomplishments to Tallahassee, having produced six NCAA champions, a world champion and 160 first-team All-Americans between the NCAA Division I and NJCAA ranks.
+The initial success under Kane should come as no surprise.
+He arrived in Tallahassee with 18 years of coaching experience and an impressive list of accomplishments, having produced six NCAA champions, an IAAF world champion and 160 first-team All-Americans between the NCAA Division I and NJCAA ranks.

-Prior to that the Oklahoma native spent four seasons (2012-15) as the sprints and hurdles coach at Alabama and two seasons as the men’s sprints and hurdles coach at Oklahoma (2010-11).
+Prior to joining the Noles, Kane coached professionally for four years with Austin, Texas-based Axis Athletics, where he also served as a consultant for adidas.
+Prior to that, the Oklahoma native spent four seasons (2012-15) as the sprints and hurdles coach at Alabama and two seasons as the men’s sprints and hurdles coach at Oklahoma (2010-11).

-Those efforts at Oklahoma and Alabama did not go unrecognized as Kane was selected by his peers as the 2011 Midwest Region Men’s Outdoor Assistant Coach of the Year and the 2013 South Region Men’s Outdoor Assistant Coach of the Year.
+Those efforts did not go unrecognized as Kane was selected by his peers as the 2011 Midwest Region Men’s Outdoor Assistant Coach of the Year and the 2013 South Region Men’s Outdoor Assistant Coach of the Year.

-Kane cut his coaching teeth in the junior college ranks, beginning with a five year stint (2001-05) as the sprints coach at Butler (Kan.)
-County Community College, followed by a four year run (2006-09) as the head coach at Barton (Kan.)
-County Community College, where he guided the program to a sweep of the NJCAA men’s and women’s indoor titles in 2006.
+Kane cut his coaching teeth in the junior college ranks, with a five-year stint (2001-05) as the sprints coach at Butler (Kan.)
+County Community College.
+In a four-year run (2006-09) as the head coach at Barton (Kan.)
+County Community College, he guided the program to a sweep of the NJCAA men’s and women’s indoor titles in 2006.

 Among his junior college pupils, Ryan Brathwaite became the youngest IAAF World Champion in the 110-meter hurdles in 2009, while representing Barbados.
 Brathwaite’s Barton teammate, Panama native Alonso Edward, won silver in the 200-meter dash behind Usain Bolt’s world record.

 Not surprisingly, Kane earned NJCAA Men’s National Coach of the Year honors in 2009.